-Many students are approved for volunteer note-taking as an academic accommodation and we may require your support to recruit a volunteer.
+Many students are approved for volunteer note-taking as an academic accommodation and we may require your support to recruit a volunteer note-taker.

 Please make the following announcement in class and post this request to Quercus.
 Kindly repeat this announcement until a volunteer is recruited.

 “There are one or more students in this class who requires a volunteer note-taker as an accommodation for a disability.
 By signing up and posting your notes, you can make a significant difference for these students’ capacity to fully participate in this course.
-To sign up go to the Note Takers Portal or come in person to Accessibility Services, 455 Spadina Avenue, Suite 400.”
+To sign up, go to the Note-taking Portal or come in person to Accessibility Services, 455 Spadina Avenue, Suite 400.”

 Many students have reported that the quality of their notes improves through volunteering.
 Volunteer note-takers receive a certificate of recognition.